Nadav1542/Arkanoid/README.md

 ## Project Overview

-This project is an implementation of a classic game, [Your Game Name], using Object-Oriented Programming (OOP) principles.
-The game requires players to control [describe main character, object, or mechanics briefly, e.g., "a paddle to bounce a ball and hit targets on the screen"].
+This project is an implementation of a classic game, [Arkanoid], using Object-Oriented Programming (OOP) principles.
+The game requires players to control a paddle to bounce a ball and hit targets on the screen.
 This project primarily focuses on creating a modular and reusable codebase while adhering to OOP best practices.

 ## Features

-- **Game Mechanics**: Includes [list core mechanics like "paddle control, ball movement, collision detection, scoring, etc."].
+- **Game Mechanics**: Includes paddle control, ball movement, collision detection, scoring, etc.
 - **Modular Design**: The game’s architecture is structured for flexibility and reusability, allowing easy maintenance and expansion.
 - **User Interface**: A graphical user interface (GUI) provides an interactive experience, enhancing engagement.
 - **OOP Principles**: The project emphasizes core OOP principles such as inheritance, polymorphism, encapsulation, and the use of abstract classes and design patterns like Observer and Singleton.